Apsu/DiffBot/README.md

 An diagram of the issue is provided (from [Gianluca Pugliese/FabAcademy](http://fabacademy.org/archives/2015/eu/students/pugliese.gianluca/project02.html)): ![HBot](HBot.jpg)

-`ParaBot` attempts to solve this problem because of the unique method of differentially driving lead screw nuts.
+`ParaBot` attempts to solve this problem because of the unique method of differentially driving lead screw nuts and the gear arrangement.
 It takes less torque for turning the nut with the screw (in place) than driving the nut down the screw (locking the rotation).
 This difference becomes greater the longer the screw lead is.

-Given this fact, the twisting torque on the `X` guide is far less than with belts.
-That makes it easier and cheaper to use guides that can deal with this torque without losing alignment.
+In addition, the two `Y` gears exert their differential forces oppositely, balancing the twisting force on the `X` guide.
+That makes it easier and cheaper to use guides that don't have to deal with this torque without losing alignment.

 ## Comparison to CoreXY

 `CoreXY` is an evolution of the basic `H-Bot`, as a method of solving the torque issue.
 It has equal and opposite attachment points to the `X` carriage by using two long belts and idlers instead of just one.
 It is essentially two `H-Bot` systems on top of each other, to balance the forces.

+This balance of forces in differential drive is what the `ParaBot` gearing system is attempting to accomplish without the use of belts.

 ## Unique Features